pkardas/notes/books/clean-code.md

 Can set of practices replace experience?
 No. On the other hand, practices are a crystallised form of the many decades of experience of many authors.

+## Chapter 13: Concurrency

+Concurrency is a decoupling strategy.
+It helps to decouple what gets done from when it gets done.
+In single-threaded apps wheat and when are strongly coupled.

+Concurrency Defence Principles:

+- Single Responsibility Principle - concurrency-related code should be kept separately from other code
+- limit the access to any data that may be shared
+- a good way of avoiding shared data is to avoid sharing data in the first place
+- use copy of data , collect results from multiple threads and merge results
+- threads should be as independent as possible

+Java supports thread-safe collections, eg. ConcurrentHashMap, there are also other classes to support advanced concurrency: ReentrantLock - a lock that can be acquired and released, Semaphore - a classic lock with count, CountDownLatch - a lock that waits for a number of events before releasing all threads waiting on it.

+Couple of behaviours:

+- Bound Resources - resources of a fixed size or number used in a concurrent environment, eg. database connection
+- Mutual Exclusion - only one thread can access shared data or a shared resource at a time
+- Starvation - thread(s) prohibited from proceeding fro an excessively long time or forever
+- Deadlock - two or more threads waiting for each other to finish
+- Livelock - threads in lockstep, each trying to do work but finding another "in the way", threads continue trying to make progress but are unable

+Execution models:

+- producer - consumer - one or more threads create some work and place it in a queue, one or more consumer threads acquire that work from queue and complete it
+- readers - writers - writers wait until there is no readers before allowing the writer to perform an update, if there are continuous readers, writers will starve
+- dining philosophers - a hungry philosopher needs 2 forks before accessing the food, after consumption releases forks and waits until he is hungry again.
+There are number of solutions to this problem.

+`synchronised` keyword introduces a lock in Java.
+Locks are expensive so use them carefully, also such sections should be small.

+Graceful shutdown is hard to get correct.
+Think about it early and get it working early.

+General tips:

+- get your non-threaded code working first
+- make threaded-based code pluggable (one thread, n threads, ...)
+- run with more threads than processors